29/11/2011

 Intelligence

 As buildings develop the capacity to adapt, the challenge is to implement effective control where building automation systems, user interfaces and services can interact seamlessly, to embed intelligence within the architecture.
-Speakers will present current strategies as well as explore the future potential of intelligent systems.
+Speakers will present current strategies as well as explore the future potential of intelligent systems.'

 Adaptive Architecture Conference site.
 The student ticket registration is here.